libgamera/GAMERA/docs/time_independent_modeling.md

 ```

 >Note:
 >The initial condition is assumed to be the result of loss-free injection of particles until t = tmin.
-The spectral shape of the injection up until this point is fixed to the value at t = tmin, i.e. Q(t \le tmin) =  Q(t=tmin).
-Only at t \ge tmin will cooling, escape and the actual evolution of Q be taken
+The spectral shape of the injection up until this point is fixed to the value at t = tmin, i.e. Q(t < tmin) =  Q(t=tmin).
+Only at t > tmin will cooling, escape and the actual evolution of Q be taken
 into account.